MUSIC DIRECTOR / CONDUCTOR

 Upon returning to NC in 2016, Mark began his second stint as the Director of Wind Ensembles at UNCSA and additionally taught part-time for two years at his alma mater UNCG as a Visiting Professor of Conducting.
 In 2020, Mark was named the Director of Instrumental Ensembles and conducting faculty artist at UNCSA where he oversees the large ensembles program and conducts the wind ensemble, chamber winds, and occasionally the symphony orchestra.

-Mark and Amanda happily live with their dog Miles and cat Max in Pfafftown, NC, where they plan to reside for many years to come.
+Mark and Amanda happily live with their dogs Miles and Marley, and cat Max in Pfafftown, NC, where they plan to reside for many years to come.